 From New York to New Mexico

-(Philbrook, 2727 S. Rockford Rd.)
-From New York to New Mexico: Masterworks of American Modernism from the Vilcek Foundation Collection explores the fertile period in our national story that resulted in America’s first truly homegrown, avant-garde movement.
-Drawn from the Vilcek Foundation Collection in New York City and organized by the Philbrook Museum of Art, this exhibition presents over 50 masterworks of American modernism ranging from the early 1910s to the Post-War era.
-The exhibition presents a range of modern stylistic approaches in various media (paintings, sculptures, and works on paper) with particular emphasis given to American cubism, the nature-based abstractions of the Stieglitz Circle, and the regional modernism of the American Southwest.
+Drawn from the Vilcek Foundation Collection in New York, this exhibition presents over 50 masterworks of American modernism ranging from the early 1910s to the Post-War era.
+The exhibition presented a range of modern stylistic approaches, with particular emphasis given to American cubism, the nature-based abstractions of the Stieglitz Circle, and the regional modernism of the American Southwest.
 Georgia O’Keeffe, Marsden Hartley, Arthur Dove, Oscar Bluemner, and Stuart Davis are among the numerous artists and icons of the early modern era represented.
 These vanguards of early twentieth-century art created a vibrant new language of abstraction that was distinctly national in subject and character and that drew from their surroundings in urban centers like New York, as well as rural retreats like New Mexico.
-Their varying formal approaches and contextual concerns are explored through the exhibition’s four main sections.